 In addition to therapy and medication management, you can make lifestyle changes to better manage harm OCD and its symptoms.

-- Stress Management/Reduction: OCD symptoms are exacerbated by heightened stress and anxiety, so anything you can do to reduce stress helps.
+- Stress management: OCD symptoms are exacerbated by heightened stress and anxiety, so anything you can do to reduce stress helps.

-- Support System: Joining a support group or increasing your circle of trusted friends can help with feelings of loneliness, judgment, or isolation.
+- Support system: Joining a support group or increasing your circle of trusted friends can help with feelings of loneliness, judgment, or isolation.
+There are several online OCD resources for people looking for extra support.

-To receive help for harm OCD, locate a trained mental health professional.
+To receive help for harm OCD, locate a trained mental health professional who specializes in OCD.
 Your primary care physician (PCP) may have a list of therapists and psychiatrists in your area.
-Also, you could use an online therapist directory that makes it easy to look up specific criteria for a therapist, including insurance coverage, populations treated, and types of treatment offered.
+You could also use an online therapist directory that makes it easy to look up specific criteria for a therapist, including insurance coverage, populations treated, and types of treatment offered.
 Consult your insurance carrier by calling the customer service number on your card or looking on the online portal.
+You could also use an online OCD treatment provider like NOCD.

 How to Get Help for a Loved One